 Hair loss from chemotherapy usually involves most hair on your head and body, including eyelashes and eyebrows, pubic hair and nasal hair.
-If you want more information on hair loss, please read our Hair loss fact sheet.
-It has a list of common chemotherapy drugs and their likely effects on your hair.

 Prolonged or permanent hair loss has been reported in a very small number of cases.
 Talk to your medical oncologist if you have concerns about hair loss and chemotherapy.

 What can I do to prepare myself?

 If you are having a chemotherapy treatment that is likely to make you lose your hair, there are things you can do to prepare yourself.